migueelzz/pokedex/README.md

 # Pokedex

-Pokedex with React and Firebase
+Pokédex made with React and Firebase